njpatel/APL/doc/sqlrequestplugin.md

 `Authentication="Active Directory Integrated"`

   Azure AD-integrated authentication is the preferred method.
-This method has the user or application authenticate via Azure AD to Kusto.
+This method has the user or application authenticate via Azure AD to APL.
 The same token is then used to access the SQL Server network endpoint.

 ### Username/Password authentication

 `User ID=...; Password=...;`

   Username and password authentication support is provided when Azure AD-integrated authentication can't be done.
-Avoid this method, when possible, as secret information is sent through Kusto.
+Avoid this method, when possible, as secret information is sent through APL.

 ### Azure AD access token

 `dynamic({'token': h"eyJ0..."})`

-   With the Azure AD access token authentication method, the caller generates the access token, which is forwarded by Kusto to the SQL endpoint.
+   With the Azure AD access token authentication method, the caller generates the access token, which is forwarded by APL to the SQL endpoint.
 The connection string shouldn't include authentication information like `Authentication`, `User ID`, or `Password`.
 Instead, the access token is passed as `token` property in the `Options` argument of the sql_request plugin.

 > [!WARNING]
-> Connection strings and queries that include confidential information or information that should be guarded should be obfuscated to be omitted from any Kusto tracing.
+> Connection strings and queries that include confidential information or information that should be guarded should be obfuscated to be omitted from any APL tracing.
 > For more informations, see [obfuscated string literals](scalar-data-types/string.md#obfuscated-string-literals).

 ## Encryption and server validation